MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **CatalogId**  The Store Product ID for the product being installed.
+- **CatalogId**  The Store Catalog ID for the product being installed.
 - **ProductId**  The Store Product ID for the product being installed.
 - **SkuId**  Specfic edition of the app being updated.

 ### Microsoft.Windows.StoreAgent.Telemetry.UpdateAppOperationRequest

-This event happens an app for a user needs to be updated.
-It's used to help keep Windows up-to-date and secure.
+This event occurs when an update is requested for an app to help keep Windows up-to-date and secure.

 The following fields are available:

-- **PFamN**  The name of the product that is requested for update.
+- **PFamN**  The name of the app that is requested for update.

 ## Windows Update CSP events